 What Happens if I Don't Have UM/UIM Coverage and I Get into a Wreck?

-Like most catastrophic cases or wrongful death cases that I handle, the medical bills and lost wages far exceed the insurance coverages.
-In these cases, we take a look at all available options for insurance and the likelihood of success at each of them.
-We sit down and discuss them with you.
-From there we develop a plan to begin working on resolving claims against each insurance option.
-Starting with the primary policy, which is usually the at-fault driver.
-Then, we continue moving our way down.
+With most motorcycle wreck cases that we handle, the medical bills and lost wages can far exceed the insurance coverage.
+In these cases, we take a look at all available options for insurance.
+After evaluating and discussing options with you, we put together a plan on resolving claims with the available insurance coverage.

-Once we have exhausted all insurance options, we now begin working on resolving and reducing all medical bills and medical liens you owe back.
-This will involve subrogation with your health insurance company and dealing with the hospitals and doctors for their extra charges.
+Once we have exhausted all insurance options, we begin working on resolving and reducing all medical bills and medical liens you owe.
+This will involve resolving subrogation interests with your health insurance company and dealing with the hospitals and doctors that have balances owed.

-Where Can I Learn What The Process Entails?
+Where Can I Learn More about Motorcycle Insurance?

 If you have any questions about your motorcycle wreck or an insurance policy, give us a call or send us a message.
 If you are just looking for guidance before getting on the road with your bike, reach out and make sure you are covered.
 Stay safe out there!